 Friends and Family results are now active:

-We have got our results for October's "friends and family" test and needless to say are very pleased with the responses we have received.
+We have got our results for February's "friends and family" test and needless to say are very pleased with the responses we have received.
 Please click the link below to see our findings (You can also view this months results and previous months results by clicking the "Friends and Family Test Info" tab on the right hand side of the page):

 Friends and Family results May 2019